jaspershen/shen/content/en/authors/admin/_index.md

 ---

 I am now a postdoctoral research fellow at Stanford University.
-I am broadly interested in Metabolomics, Multi-omics, Biostatistics, Systems Biology, and Bioinformatics, and their application in healthcare.
+I am broadly interested in Metabolomics processing development, Multi-omics data integraton, Biostatistics, Systems Biology, and Bioinformatics, and their application in healthcare.

 My research focuses on the development of bioinformatic algorithms and tools for large-scale metabolomics as well as its application in discovering new biomarkers related to human diseases.
 I have developed several algorithms and tools in the past five years.
 The first algorithm was [MetNormalizer](https://jaspershen.github.io/MetNormalizer/), which is a machine learning-based algorithm for data normalization and integration of large-scale metabolomics.
 Then I developed a web-based tool, [MetFlow](http://metflow.zhulab.cn/), aiming to provide a comprehensive pipeline for data cleaning and statistical analysis of large-scale metabolomics.
 The most important algorithm I have developed is called [MetDNA](http://metdna.zhulab.cn/), which is a novel algorithm for metabolite identification and dysregulated pathway analysis in untargeted metabolomics.

+Now I am also the co-chair of [Stanford Chinese Postdoctral Association (SCPA)](https://scpa.netlify.app/).
+Fell free to let me know if you want to join us and work for the amazing community!

 :floppy_disk: [Download my CV](https://www.shenxt.info/files/cv.pdf)